General Felipe Ángeles International Airport

 VFR

-General Felipe Ángeles International Airport is currently reporting visual flight rules (VFR) conditions with few clouds at 20,000 feet and 10 SM visibility.
+General Felipe Ángeles International Airport is currently reporting visual flight rules (VFR) conditions with scattered clouds at 8,000 feet and 8 SM visibility.
+Note: This observation is 1.2 hours old and conditions may have changed.

 Wind Analysis